 Cerritos Sheriff’s Station Weekly

-We encourage residents, business owners, and their employees to consider joining the Virtual Block Club (VBC).
-If you are interested in helping our Sheriff's Department prevent and reduce crime, and enhancing your own personal and neighborhood safety, join the VBC on-line at our website devoted to public safety in the City of Cerritos.
+Cerritos residents, business owners, and their employees are encouraged to join the Cerritos Virtual Block Club (CVBC).
+If you are interested in helping our Sheriff's Department prevent and reduce crime, and enhancing your own personal and neighborhood safety, join the CVBC on-line at our website devoted to public safety in the City of Cerritos.
 We encourage you to share the information with your family, friends, and co-workers.

-Go to www.safercerritos.com for an extensive library of crime prevention tips, disaster preparedness information and a variety of links to other pertinent sites.
+Go to safercerritos.com for an extensive library of crime prevention tips, disaster preparedness information and a variety of links to other pertinent sites.